nhinguyen78/Project_Group1_education/README.md

 Dear trainers and everyone,

-This is Group 1’s GitHub on the first project of as FA Fresher by Nhi and Tram.
+This is Group 1’s GitHub on the first project of as FA Fresher by Minh (Duy-deliver) and Huy Anh ( Anh Huy Ha) .
 Our project topic for today is Evaluating class quality based on teachers, students, subject information and feedback.

 The scenario: One very well-known education center X has one dataset of the students’ reviews.
 This company wants to analyze the class quality by student feedback based on their report card.

 The Guideline:
 - Here is the roadmap of what we do from generating data to visualizing them.